Michael95-m/mlops-capstone-project/README.md

 - If you want to check for specific day's data, run `pipenv run python monitoring/send_alerts.py -d <day> -m <month> -y <year>`.
 You can replace <day>, <month> and <year> as the date you want to check.

 Eg. This command, `pipenv run python monitoring/send_alerts.py -d 9 -m 8 -y 2023` will run the data drift check for **9 August 2023**.

 ### 6.3.
 Running the deployed monitoring pipeline

 - First, you need to deploy monitoring pipeline with `make deploy-monitoring-pipeline`.

 - In order to run monitoring pipeline, you need to start workpool by `make start-worker`.

 - You can run the deployed workflow by `make run-deployed-monitoring-pipeline`.
 And it will check the data drift for yesterday.

 - For specific day, run `pipenv run prefect deployment run -p day=<day> -p month=<month> -p year=<year> send-alert/deploy_monitor`.
 You can replace it as you like.

+## Stopping and restarting the services

+### 1. Stop all the running services

+You have already set up the mlops-pipeline.
+You can stop the services ```make stop-all-services```

+### 2. Restart all the running service

+You can easily restart all these services for next time by running ```make start-all-services```.
+You don't need to repeat all these above steps to run.

 ## Testing